mk-fg/name-based-routing-policy-controller/README.rst

   .. _Happy Eyeballs algorithm: https://datatracker.ietf.org/doc/html/rfc6555

+- Default http(s) checks are not just TCP connections, but a proper curl fetch, to catch whatever mid-https RST packets and hijacking with bogus certs, which seem to be common for censorship-type filtering hardware.

 - Service availability check on specific address consists of two parts - checking it via direct connection, and checking it via alternate route.